SumUpAnalytics/nucleus-sdk/python/use-cases/README.md

 6. Transfer Learning
-- Topic Transfer in Time-Ordered and Time-Unrelated Datasets
+- Topic Transfer in Time-Ordered and Time-Agnostic Datasets